ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 It is also important to plan your agenda carefully.
 A good way to get to great topics is to ask yourself "what challenges are we facing right now?
 And, of these, which ones impact us the most?".
 In a team retreat we have the opportunity to bring all heads together in the same room.
 It is a unique opportunity to foster discussion face-to-face, without the reservations we all have when interacting online.
 Therefore, make it matter.

-At our team retreat, we talked about company culture, discussed our mentorship programme, and gathered ideas to make our systems and processes better.
+At our team retreat, we talked about company culture, discussed our mentorship program, and gathered ideas to improve our systems and processes.

 However, a good agenda must also include fun activities.
 A system we found effective was to intercalate presentations and discussions with fun team activities.
 This way, the day doesn't get boring and we can foster better discussions.